Trump calls Israel’s president ‘disgraceful’ for not pardoning Netanyahu

 The push for pardoning Netanyahu highlights the exceptional ties between Trump and Netanyahu, two right-wing politicians who have demonstrated a remarkable ability to survive scandals and legal problems.

-Trump has previously petitioned Herzog for a pardon in public, most notably from behind the lectern of the Israeli Parliament last October.
+Trump has previously petitioned Herzog for a pardon in public, most notably from behind the lectern of the Israeli parliament, the Knesset, last October.

 “I have an idea: Mr President, why don’t you give him a pardon?”
-Trump said during his speech.
+Trump asked during his speech.

 He also appeared to make light of the bribery charges, referencing at one point the luxury goods Netanyahu allegedly received.
 “Cigars and champagne — who the hell cares about it?”
 Trump asked.